Pulaski Square

 The square is named for General Casimir Pulaski, a Polish-born Revolutionary War hero who died of wounds received in the siege of Savannah (1779).
 It is one of the few squares without a monument; General Pulaski's statue (and, likely, his remains) is in nearby Monterey Square.

-Prior to the birth of the historical preservation movement and the restoration of much of Savannah's downtown, Pulaski sheltered a sizeable homeless population and was one of several squares that had been paved to allow traffic to drive straight through its center.
+Prior to the birth of the historical preservation movement and the restoration of much of Savannah's downtown, Pulaski Square sheltered a sizeable homeless population and was one of several squares that had been paved to allow traffic to drive straight through its center.

 The square is one of the few to have a parking lot occupy one of its blocks (in this case the northeastern trust lot).

 Dedication

 Constituent buildings

 Each building below is in one of the eight blocks around the square composed of four residential "tything" blocks and four civic ("trust") blocks, now known as the Oglethorpe Plan.
 They are listed with construction years where known.